ambiot/documents/docs/source/ambd_arduino/examples/network/WiFi - Set up SSL Client for HTTPS Communication.rst

 a computer network, by encrypting the messages passed between server and client.

-Open the “WiFiSSLClient” example in ``“File” -> “Examples” -> “AmebaWiFi” -> “WiFiSSLClient”``.
+Open the “WiFiSSLClient” example in ``“File” -> “Examples” -> “WiFi” -> “WiFiSSLClient”``.

    |1|